River Conon: Eastern section

 The river continues eastwards to reach Loch Achonachie.
-On its southern bank is Orrin power station, which receives its water supply from Orrin Reservoir, an artifical loch on the River Orrin.
+On its southern bank is Orrin power station, which receives its water supply from Orrin Reservoir, an artificial loch on the River Orrin.
 Loch Achonachie was created by constructing a concrete mass gravity dam at its eastern end.
 It includes a Borland fish pass, to enable migrating fish to reach the upper reaches of the river, with a single-storey turbine hall and two-storey office block built into the dam structure.
 The architect was James Shearer, and the building is dated 1955.
 To the south of the dam is the Fairburn estate, 1100 acre of designed landscape, created in the late 18th and early 19th century, before it was remodelled by John Stirling in the late 19th century.
-As well as remodelling the park, he built a Baronial mansion house in 1877-78.
+As well as remodelling the park, he built a Baronial mansion house in 1877–78.
 Known as Fairburn House, it was designed by Wardrop and Reid, and most of it has three storeys, although it includes a five-storey tower.

 The Black Water joins on the left bank, after which the A832 road crosses at Moy Bridge, running from a junction with the A835 road on the north bank of the river to the village of Marybank, to the south.
 Moy island is formed where the channel splits, and then the north bank is the southern edge of the Braham estate, 1295 acre of designed landscape.
 It was created in the 17th century, improved during the following two centuries, and hosts an extensive collection of specimen trees and rare species.
 The river is joined by the River Orrin on its left bank before it turns to the north, and the large Dunglass Island is now the site of a hydroelectric station for the Brahan estate.
 Conon Bridge railway station is close to the northern end of the island, and the Far North Line crosses the river on Cononbridge railway bridge.
-It was designed by Joseph Mitchell and constructed in 1860-62.
+It was designed by Joseph Mitchell and constructed in 1860–62.
 With five arches and a span of 77 ft, it is sharply skewed, and this was achieved by building each span as five narrow spans, which are staggered to achieve the skew.